-35. The PMU of RSTDSP will be responsible for resettlement planning and implementation.
-For the preparation of new resettlement plans or any other safeguard reporting (due diligence, corrective action plan etc.), the following check list can be used to identify land acquisition and resettlement impacts.

-- (i) Where is the proposed subproject located?
+- 34. The PMU of RSTDSP will be responsible for resettlement planning and implementation.
+For the preparation of new resettlement plans or any other safeguard reporting (due diligence, corrective action plan etc.), the following check list can be used to identify land acquisition and resettlement impacts. - (i) Where is the proposed subproject located?
 What is the ownership status of land?
 Is the land identified adequate to accommodate proposed facilities?
 If not, whether it requires additional government/private land acquisition?
 Whether this land acquisition is permanent/temporary? - (ii) If it involves private land acquisition, what is the number and profile of affected people?
 What is the extent of losses and other socio-economic impacts?
-Does proposed land acquisition involves permanent displacement of people? - (iii) What are the impacts of permanent/temporary land acquisition on public utilities, common property resources, encroachers/squatters and other non-titled users of the land? - (iv) Are there any impacts on indigenous peoples or ethnic communities?

-36. Project management and capacity building consultants (PMCBC) social safeguards specialist will prepare ADB's involuntary resettlement checklist (Appendix 6) for each proposed subproject, based on the above information/inventory.
+Does proposed land acquisition involves permanent displacement of people? - (iii) What are the impacts of permanent/temporary land acquisition on public utilities, common property resources, encroachers/squatters and other non-titled users of the land? - (iv) Are there any impacts on indigenous peoples or ethnic communities? - 35.
+Project management and capacity building consultants (PMCBC) social safeguards specialist will prepare ADB's involuntary resettlement checklist (Appendix 6) for each proposed subproject, based on the above information/inventory.
 Screening will be conducted immediately after identification of project site.
 If the screening is done simultaneously when the project site is being identified, the magnitude of impacts can be estimated at the same time, and if required, alternative options can be examined.
 This will be done by the construction management and supervision consultants (CMSC) team under guidance from PMCBC and submitted to PMU.
-ADB's Operational Manual Section F1/Operational Procedures defines the criteria for screening and categorization of subprojects, which will be adopted.19 PMU will submit completed checklists to the ADB for review.

-37. The above inventory shall also help to screen the subprojects into following categories.
+ADB's Operational Manual Section F1/Operational Procedures defines the criteria for screening and categorization of subprojects, which will be adopted.21 PMU will submit completed checklists to the ADB for review. - 36.
+The above inventory shall also help to screen the subprojects into following categories.
 To ensure that the project meets ADB's social safeguard requirements, as stipulated in the SPS 2009, projects will be screened.
-The level of detail and comprehensiveness of the resettlement plan will be commensurate with the significance of the potential impacts and risks.
+The level of detail and comprehensiveness of the resettlement plan will be commensurate with the significance of the potential impacts and risks. - (i) Category A. A proposed project is classified as category A if it is likely to have significant involuntary resettlement impacts.22 A resettlement plan, including an assessment of social impacts, is required; - (ii) Category B. A proposed project is classified as category B if it includes involuntary resettlement impacts that are not deemed significant.
+A resettlement plan, including assessment of social impacts, is required; and - (iii) Category C. A proposed project is classified as category C if it has no involuntary resettlement impacts.
+No further action is required.

-18 Should relocation be required, consultations will be carried out with affected persons in terms of the choice of their relocation options. affected persons requiring relocation of residential or commercial structures will be assisted by the PMU in identifying sites that minimizes social disruption and have access to similar services and facilities.
-Tenant affected persons will be assisted by the PMU in finding suitable rental accommodations.

-19 Issued on 1 October 2013.
+21 Issued on 1 October 2013.